 PHTY 646.
 Clinical Medicine.
 2 Hours.

 Semester course; 2 lecture hours.
 2 credits.
+Enrollment is restricted to students in the professional Doctor of Physical Therapy program.
 Covers topics in clinical medicine and the sciences relevant to the practice of physical therapy.
 Medical practitioners from the VCU Medical Center and surrounding areas participate.

 PHTY 648.
 Musculoskeletal Physical Therapy II.
 6 Hours.